bevry/valid-directory/README.md

 Exit code will be `1` if validation failed to execute, `2` if validation failed, and `0` if validation passed.

+### Packages

+To validate your packages before you publish them, you can do the following:

+1. Inside your package directory, run: `npm install --save-dev valid-directory`
+2. Then append `&& npx valid-directory` to your `test` script inside your `package.json` file

 <!-- HISTORY/ -->